 160 Characters was initiated through a workshop held in London in September 2017, where researchers from the medical sciences, literature, anthropology, public health, technology and data science came together to develop the 'six voices' framework.
 This workshop allowed the interdisciplinary team to secure funding from UCL Grand Challenges to continue their work through 2018.

-Have a read of our 'Findings Report' to see what the outcome of the 160 Characters project was.
+Have a read of our 'Findings Report' to find out more about the outcome of the 160 Characters project.

 Main photo by Maggie Li